 Intrahepatic bile duct cancer stages

 Bile duct cancer is also known as cholangiocarcinoma.
-There are different types of bile duct cancer depending on where it starts.
-Intrahepatic bile duct cancer starts in the bile ducts in the liver.
+There are 3 types of bile duct cancer.
+The type depends on where in the bile ducts the cancer starts.

 Diagram showing the position of the intrahepatic bile ducts

 There are different ways of staging intrahepatic bile duct cancer.
-In the UK, doctors usually use the:
+In the UK doctors usually use the:

 • number staging system